 LOOKUP

-The LOOKUP function is used to search for a value in a range or array and return a value that corresponds to the first match found.
-It is handy for quickly looking up values in a list.
+The LOOKUP function searches for a value in a range or array and returns a corresponding value.
+It returns the first match found.
+Useful for quickly finding values in a list.

 Syntax 🔗